Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: bektasaydogan, Shutterstock

 If you’re looking for a loyal guardian for your family, it’s hard to find any dog more devoted than the Akbash.
-They can be so protective of their families, early socialization is an absolute must with these pups to ensure you don’t have any problems with people or other dogs outside the home.
-They’re also a pretty low-energy breed and prefer to loaf about rather than running and playing.
+Because they can be so protective of their families, early socialization is necessary to ensure you don’t have problems with people or other dogs outside the home.
+They’re also a pretty low-energy breed and prefer to loaf about rather than run and play.

 2. Anatolian Shepherd Dog